 How Does One Build A Small Cabin?

 Everyone’s process is different and it might be harder to build a small cabin for some than it is for others.
-A lot depends on what you’re looking for (family-friendly complete with a bunk bed, sleeping loft, and screened porch?) and where your build site is located (a remote lake house with a hand-built stone fireplace?), as well as transportation of materials and supplies.
+A lot depends on what you’re looking for (family-friendly complete with a bunk bed, sleeping loft, bathroom, and screened porch?) and where your build site is located (a remote lake house with a hand-built stone fireplace?), as well as transportation of materials and supplies.
 The building and prepping process can be complicated, but doing the proper prep, research, and legwork in advance can help everything run smoothly.
 Before you begin to build, check these tasks off your list:

 Prepare your build site - Level the ground, pour a concrete foundation big enough for your cabin—or install ground screws or another foundation—make sure there is easy access to the area.
 Have a professional crew ready to help unload the kit on delivery day.